Grand Coulee Dam: Environmental and social consequences

 The dam had severe negative consequences for the local Native American tribes whose traditional way of life revolved around salmon and the original shrub steppe habitat of the area.
-Because it lacks a fish ladder, Grand Coulee Dam permanently blocks fish migration, removing over 1100 mi of natural spawning habitat.
+Because it lacks a fish ladder, the Grand Coulee Dam permanently blocks fish migration, removing over 1100 mi of natural spawning habitat.
 By largely eliminating anadromous fish above the Okanogan River, the Grand Coulee Dam also set the stage for the subsequent decision not to provide for fish passage at Chief Joseph Dam (built in 1953).
 Chinook, Steelhead, Sockeye and Coho salmon (as well as other important species, including Lamprey) are now unable to spawn in the reaches of the Upper Columbia Basin.
-The lack of fish passage to the upper reaches of the Columbia River wiped out the June hogs, so-called "supersalmon" known to regularly weigh over 80 pounds (36kg).
+The lack of fish passage to the upper reaches of the Columbia River wiped out the June hogs, so-called "supersalmon" known to regularly weigh over 80 pounds (36 kg).
 Today, the largest Chinook caught on the Columbia River are less than half that size.
 The extinction of the spawning grounds upstream from the dam has prevented the Spokane and other tribes from holding sacred salmon ceremonies since 1940.

-Grand Coulee Dam flooded over 21,000 acres (85 km^{2}) of prime bottom land where Native Americans had been living and hunting for thousands of years, forcing the relocation of settlements and graveyards.
+The Grand Coulee Dam flooded over 21,000 acres (85 km^{2}) of prime bottom land where Native Americans had been living and hunting for thousands of years, forcing the relocation of settlements and graveyards.
 The Office of Indian Affairs negotiated with the United States Bureau of Reclamation on behalf of tribes who were concerned about the flooding of their grave sites.
 The Acquisition of Indian Lands for Grand Coulee Dam, 54 Stat.703 Act of June 20, 1940, allowed the Secretary of the Interior to remove human remains to new Native American grave sites.
 The burial relocation project started in September 1939.
 Human remains were put into small containers and many artifacts were discovered, but the methods of collection destroyed archaeological evidence.
 Various estimates for the number of relocated graves in 1939 include 915 graves reported by the Bureau of Reclamation Reclamation, or 1,388 reported by Howard T. Ball, who supervised the field work.
 Tribal leaders reported another 2,000 graves in 1940, but the Bureau of Reclamation would not continue grave relocation, and the sites were soon covered by water.